JuyeonHeo12/JuyeonHeo.github.io/_posts/2017-11-8-cover-letter.md

 ### *Dear Google AI Residency Program, *

 I am writing to apply for the position of Google AI Residency Program.
-I am currently working toward bachelors in 4th grade, in business and software working under the Professor Taesup Moon of information engineering.
+Now I am dual-majoring in business administration and software and working at the lab under Professor Taesup Moon of information engineering, SKKU.
+I am planning to graduate in July, 2018.
 I am confident that my research interests, core values and ability make me an ideal candidate for open position.

 ### 1. My core value fits with Google’s philosophy.